About Us

 Bio

-Joanne has a rich background in teaching and arts administration, having been in the profession for almost 40 years.
-Prior to starting at Brimmer in 2002, she was the lead teacher for art and music for the Nashoba Regional School District and taught Visual Arts in Stow, Mass., for 12 years.
+Joanne has a rich background in teaching and arts administration, having been in the profession for almost 45 years.
+Prior to starting at Brimmer in 2002, she was the lead teacher for art and music for the Nashoba Regional School District and taught Visual Arts in Stow, Massachusetts for 12 years.
 Joanne is a firm supporter of Brimmer’s innovative spirit in creating and presenting curriculum.
-She is proud to be a part of a collaborative Pre-K-12 learning environment that is charged with energy and excitement for both teachers and students.
+She is proud to be a part of a collaborative PK-12 learning environment that is charged with energy and excitement for both teachers and students.

 Joanne has participated in graduate-level coursework; Sign Language, “American Impressionism” at the Worcester Art Museum and “Global Art Traditions in the United States” at Primary Source.
-This past year Joanne completed two 6-week training courses in Mindfulness in Schools.
+Joanne completed two 6-week training courses in Mindfulness in Schools and incorporates mindfulness techniques in her teaching practice.

 • Photo of Louisa Connaughton